mattburnett-repo/nestjs-api-template/InstallationAndSetup.md

   yarn start:dev
 ```

 Find the app at [localhost:4000](http://localhost:4000).

-You should see a 'hello world' message.
+- You should see a 'hello world' message.

 Find the Swagger / OpenAPI docs at [localhost:4000/api](http://localhost:4000/api).

+- Log in with the values of environment variables `SWAGGER_USER` and `SWAGGER_PASSWORD`.
-You should see a Swagger page displaying 'example', 'users' and 'auth'.
+- You should see a Swagger page displaying 'example', 'users' and 'auth'.
-You can edit the title and description in the file [main.ts](./src/main.ts), in the `const swaggerConfig` block.
+- You can edit the title and description in the file [main.ts](./src/main.ts), in the `const swaggerConfig` block.

 You can then build out data seeders for your database.

-This template uses `factories` and `seeders`.
-You can find examples in their own folders under the `src/db` folder, which you can run to get a sense of how the seeding process works.
+- This template uses `factories` and `seeders`.
+- You can find examples in their own folders under the `src/db` folder, which you can run to get a sense of how the seeding process works.

 If you run the seeders 'out-of-the-box', you should have some test data in tables called `examples` and `user`.